 Learn about the trees Arboretum Power Point final 8.1.2018.pptx

-In 2017 DBS planned the Arboretum Garden and the Miniature Tree Arboretum.
-Lisa Bourey Designed the Arboretum Gardens.
+In 2017 DBS planned the Arboretum Gardens and Lisa Bourey designed the Arboretum Gardens.
 These gardens will have early development in the spring of 2018.
 The gardens are located next to the library on the trail.
 We have partnered with the Colorado Garden Foundation, the Library, the City of Durango, the Parks and Recreation Department(the Arbor Division) to expand upon the Tree City USA status that the city now holds.
 We will be planting trees and shrubs that will do well in the area, offer visual interest and some unusual species that will add interest to residential landscapes.Notices will be sent out as we solidy the event.
 Below are gardens to be developed in the future.

 Below please find some Arbor Foundation information

 We will soon post the Arboretum Plans by Lisa Bourey.
 The literary Garden and the Zen Garden were designed by Jane Gould